tymyrddin/blue-server/source/docs/firewall/iptables.md

-# IPTables
+# iptables

+`iptables` is **not** the name of Linux's firewall.
+It is just one way of interacting with `netfilter` which every Linux distribution comes with.

-IPTables is a command line utility for configuring the Linux kernel firewall implemented within the Netfilter project.
-It is the de facto Linux firewall.
+As such, `iptables` is a command line utility for configuring the Linux kernel firewall implemented within the Netfilter project.
 And it gets complex rather quickly which increases the risk of making mistakes.

-For a bare metal server running only a dedicated application, such as a Schleuder list, iptables is the simplest (and minimalistic) choice.
+* For a bare metal server running only a dedicated application, such as a Schleuder list, `iptables` is the simplest (and minimalistic) choice.

-## Disable FirewallD
+* For Ubuntu, it comes with the Uncomplicated Firewall (`ufw`), which is an easy-to-use frontend for iptables.

-Note: As of CentOS version 7, [FirewallD](firewalld.md) replaces IPTables as the default firewall management tool.
+* As of CentOS version 7, [FirewallD](firewalld.md) replaces `iptables` as default.

-Stop the FirewallD service

-    # systemctl stop firewalld

-Disable it to start automatically on system boot

-    # systemctl disable firewalld

-Mask it to prevent it from being started by other services

-    # systemctl mask --now firewalld
+## The four components of iptables

+`iptables` has 4 different components to it that all come together to give the utility its overall functionality:

+* Filter table - offers the basic protection that you'd expect a firewall to provide
+* Network Address Translation table - connects the public interwebs to the private networks
+* Mangle table - for mangling them packets as they go through the firewall
+* Security table - only used by SELinux

 ## Install and enable IPTables

+In case it is not installed and you wish to install it:

     # yum install iptables-services